cpp-for-yourself/lectures-and-homeworks/lectures/parallelism.md

 In **multi-processing**, we spawn multiple processes to run at the same time.
 Because each process gets its own distinct memory space, they don't step on each other's toes.
 This makes multi-processing theoretically relatively safe, but data sharing between processes is often relatively slow and complex.

 In **multi-threading**, however, the execution happens on multiple **threads** *inside* a single process.
-Every process starts with a single main thread, but it can ask the OS to spawn additional threads to perform multiple tasks at once.
-The crucial difference here is that **all threads within a single process share the exact same memory space.** Also, every thread has a lifetime: it needs to be created and, when our work with it is done, it needs to be either *joined* with the spawning thread or *detached* from it.
+Every process starts with a single main thread, but it can ask the OS to spawn additional threads which allows us to perform multiple tasks at once.
+The crucial difference here is that **all threads within a single process share the exact same memory space.** Just as the threads can be created, every thread needs to be either *joined* with the spawning thread or *detached* from it at the end of its lifetime within our program.
 More on that towards the end of this video.

 In this lecture, we will exclusively focus on **multi-threading**, which is probably the most common form of true parallelism in C++.
 Since threads can read and write to the exact same variables on the heap without restrictions, they can efficiently work together.
 This can be fantastic for performance... and absolutely terrifying for stability!
 If we don't carefully manage how they access those shared data, they will overwrite each other's work and crash our program.
 But before we look into how things can go wrong under the hood, let's look into the easiest ways to do things right!